 Dr. Michael Martin

-Associate Professor of Music; Director, Choral Activities and Music Education
+Union-Zukowski Professor of the Arts; Professor of Music; Director, Choral Activities & Music Education

 B.M.Ed., M.M., University of Maine; Ph.D., Kent State University